 Ugali

-Undoubtedly one of the most popular dishes in Kenya.
-This also happens to be a staple diet for most people of Kenya.
+Undoubtedly one of the most popular dishes in Kenya, Ugali also happens to be a staple dish for most people of Kenya.
 It is made from cornmeal which is added to warm water and heated until it slowly turns dense.

 The dish looks like a thick and dense paste of cornmeal.
 The dish has the consistency of a heavy dough.
 Locals are known to consume ugali with a few cooked vegetables or a saucy stew.